Tian8du/SP-MVS/README.md

 **SP-MVS: A Structure-Preserving Network for Edge-Aware Height Estimation from Multi-View Satellite Images**

+The US3D dataset and the full codes will be released after publication.

 ## download the WHU-TLC dataset

 You can get the WHU-TLC dataset from [**GPCV**](http://gpcv.whu.edu.cn/).